Music In Early Childhood (MEC)

 - Repertoire and activities support musical literacy goals and success is measured through vocal skills development.

 - Progress is showcased throughout the year in small group performances and at our annual concert

-- Children age 3 attend (with parent) once a week for 45 minutes.
+- Children age 3 attend (with parent) once a week.
 Parents are “weaned” out of the class in January.

-- Children age 4 to 6 attend once a week for 1 hour.
+- Children age 4, 5, and 6 attend once a week without parents